rb-pro4-f19/MCU/docs/TIMEPOINT.md

 ---

 ## Usage
-A demonstration of the TIMEPOINT class can be seen below (slightly outdated):
+A demonstration of the TIMEPOINT class can be seen below (outdated):

 ```cpp